📋 Quick Summary

 Use: Turmeric Serum

-Why: Skin repairs at night.
-Concentrated anti-inflammatory treatment works while you sleep.
+Skin repairs at night—concentrated anti-inflammatory treatment works while you sleep.
+See our nighttime ritual guide.

 Step 4: Deep Nourishment

-Why: Seals in treatment, provides overnight barrier support.
-Fatty acids repair stress damage.
+Seals in treatment and provides overnight barrier support.
+Fatty acids repair stress damage while you rest.

 Weekly Stress-Relief Treatments

-- Detox mask (1-2x weekly): Clay mask removes stress-induced toxins and excess oil
+Detox mask (1-2x weekly): Turmeric Clay Mask removes stress-induced toxins and excess oil.
+Follow the complete mask guide for best results.

-Topical care is crucial, but internal changes amplify results.
-These lifestyle modifications reduce stress damage from within.
+Topical care is crucial, but internal changes amplify results dramatically.
+These modifications reduce stress damage from within.

 Stress Management Techniques